BeniGevyan/jbc-2022-01-30-fullstack/2022-05-18 Advanced JavaScript/Class Exercise/README.md

 # Class Exercise

-1. Create a function named `getRandomColorAfterDelay`.
+1. Create a function named `getRandomColorAfterDelayAsync`.
    This function should generate a random color between red, blue, green, white, grey, and black after a `3` seconds delay.
    The function should return a Promise.
    If the random color is black, the Promise should reject with an error.